 Tuition is $3,000 per year plus $400

-I will mark the actors names in the right columns.
+I will mark the actors’ names in the correct columns.
 If it is a good performance, I will use a star.
-If its an average performance, I will use a dot.
-If its a bad performance, I will use a cross.
+If it’s an average performance, I will use a dot.
+If it’s a bad performance, I will use a cross.

 The Timesheet — How To Mark A Performer’s Work Time

-We all know how hard it is to stick to a budget when you’re starting out.
-It’s easy to be tempted by great new features and other goodies that can really make your app pop.
+We all know how hard it is to stick to a budget when starting.
+It’s easy to be tempted by great new features and other goodies that can make your app pop.
 But sometimes the cost of buying those things can get way out of hand.

-Ok, so we all know what happens then: you take on more freelance work than you can handle, you let your support requests pile up, and then eventually you start missing deadlines.
-Not good.
+Okay, so we all know what happens then: you take on more freelance work than you can handle, let your support requests pile up, and eventually, you start missing deadlines.
+Notgood.

-If I could give one tip to freelancers who are just starting out, it would be this: use a timesheet!
+If I could give one tip to freelancers just starting, it would be this: use a timesheet!

-A timesheet is a simple piece of software that allows you track exactly how much time you spend on client work.
-Most freelancers use them as a way to bill their clients for their time, but they have several other advantages too — and in particular, they give you a way to keep track of your workload.
+A timesheet is a simple piece of software that lets you track precisely how much time you spend on client work.
+Most freelancers use them to bill their clients for their time, but they have several other advantages, too — in particular, they give you a way to keep track of your workload.

-To help get you started, here’s an overview of the process I personally use for keeping things in order with my freelance work.
+To help get you started, here’s an overview of my process for keeping things in order with my freelance work.
 It’s simple but effective — and it works well for me even in my busiest periods!

 The Timesheet is the most powerful tool in an agency’s arsenal.
-It is used to track and bill an agency’s time on behalf of their clients.
+It is used to track and bill an agency’s time on behalf of its clients.

-TIMESHEETING is not just about tracking time, but it also serves as a communication tool between an agency and a client to ensure that both parties are fully informed about all communications, projects, work products, etc.
+TIMESHEETING is not just about tracking time but also serves as a communication tool between an agency and a client to ensure that both parties are fully informed about all communications, projects, work products, etc.

 It is an essential part of every advertising agency and many other businesses.

-Lets look at how to create a TIMESHEET in Google Docs (https://drive.google.com/) , which is free for 30 days and then only $2 per month thereafter.
+Let’s look at creating a TIMESHEET in Google Docs (https://drive.google.com/), which is free for 30 days and only $2 per month after that.